elec201320767/Memership-Dependent-Stabilization-for-Interval-Type-2-Fuzzy-Systems/README.md

 The code considers Example 1 of the paper
 Here are the brief descriptions:

-  Cor1.m:
+  Cor1.m provides

-           provides a graphical illustration of distributions of lower, embedded, and upper membership functions in 3-dimensional space - see file "Membership distributions in 3-dimensional spaces.png"
+            a graphical illustration of distributions of lower, embedded, and upper membership functions in 3-dimensional space - see file "Membership distributions in 3-dimensional spaces.png"

-           provides LMI conditions and their solution
+            LMI conditions and their solution

-           provides the Simulink 'Cor1_Ex1' result
+            the Simulink 'Cor1_Ex1' result

-  Cor1_deflmivar_cvx.m:
+  Cor1_deflmivar_cvx.m provides

-            provides LMI declaration
+             LMI declaration

-  Cor1_Ex1.slx:
+  Cor1_Ex1.slx provides

-            provides overall system configuration in MATLAB Simulink
+             overall system configuration in MATLAB Simulink

-  functions:
+  functions provides

-            provides tools for experiment
+             tools for experiment

 [Requirement]
 The convex programming CVX should be set in your MATLAB